AndresTY/IoTClass/First/WebSensor/README.md

 <div>
   <p>
      In order to make a more complete introduction in the Arduino environment for the programming of an ESP32, we worked with a temperature and humidity sensor (DHT11) and then using the wifi to create a server to display the data from a local ip.
+In turn, the application of good practices such as the use of functions, structures or control structures.
   </p>
 </div>